 By Tenesha L. Curtis, contributor

-Stone Mountain, GA — The Stone Mountain City Council discussed rules of decorum, honorary street sign policy, and more at an in-person meeting on Tuesday, August 2.
+STONE MOUNTAIN, GA — The Stone Mountain City Council discussed cemetery cleanup, a street sign topper request, and more at an in-person regular session on Tuesday, Oct.
+18.

 The Tucker Observer is a community news website owned by Decaturish.com.
 We provide locally sourced news about Tucker, Clarkston and Stone Mountain.